Rose Fyleman: Life and works

 As a young girl, Fyleman was educated at a private school, and at the age of nine first saw one of her compositions published in a local paper.
 Although she entered University College, Nottingham, she failed in the intermediate and was thus unable to pursue her ambition of becoming a schoolteacher.
 Despite this, Fyleman had a good singing voice, and therefore decided to study music.
 She studied singing in Paris, Berlin and finally at the Royal College of Music in London, where she received her diploma as associate of the Royal College of Music.
-She returned to Nottingham shortly afterward, where she taught signing and helped in her sister's school.
-Along with other members of her family, she anglicised the spelling of her name at the outbreak of the First World War in 1914.
+She returned to Nottingham shortly afterward, where she taught singing and helped in her sister's school.
+With other members of her family, she anglicised the spelling of her name at the outbreak of the First World War in 1914.

 When she was forty, Fyleman sent her verses to Punch magazine and her first publication "There are Fairies at the Bottom of Our Garden" appeared in May 1917.
 The immense response from publishers prompted Fyleman to submit several other fairy poems.
 Her verses enjoyed tremendous success among readers and her first collection Fairies and Chimneys (1918) was reprinted more than twenty times over the next decade.
 During the 1920s and early 1930s Rose Fyleman published multiple verse collections, wrote drama for children, and for two years, edited the children's magazine Merry-Go-Round.
+She asked fellow Punch contributor, A. A. Milne, for some verses for her children’s magazine; these verses would be collected in his When We Were Very Young (1924).

+Rose Fyleman was one of the most successful children's writers of her generation and she saw much of her earlier poetry become proverbial.
 Fyleman was also a skilled linguist who translated books from German, French and Italian, including the Bibi children's stories of Danish writer Karin Michaëlis.
+Her carol "Lift your hidden faces", set to a French carol tune, was included in the Anglican hymnal Songs of Praise (1925), The Oxford Book of Carols (1928) as well as in the Hutterites' Songs of Light (1977).

-Rose Fyleman was one of the most successful children's writers of her generation and she saw much of her earlier poetry become proverbial.
-She died at a nursing home in St. Albans, Hertfordshire on 1 August 1957.
+She died at a nursing home in St Albans, Hertfordshire, on 1 August 1957.